I have moved A Thing for Words to its new Wordpress home here: http://athingforwordsjahesch.wordpress.com/

 Each day, I look into blazing dawn’s

-bright smile blurring and erasing
+bright smile blurring and erasing so many margins long marking my reserve,

 my captivity.
 I know I can cross them now,